dylanrussellmd/nsqipr/README.md

 ACS NSQIP<sup>©</sup> requires that members request specific datasets for use in research.
-The files are then delivered as `.exe` executables avaiable for download from a JavaServer page for a limited duration of time.
+The files are then delivered as `.exe` executables avaiable for download for a limited duration of time.
 The archived files can be unzipped and contain a `.txt` tab-delimited file.
 Some will also contain a PDF version of the Participant Use File (**PUF**); these define the variables in the dataset.
 The `.txt` tab-delimited file must be read into R as a data frame and meticulously cleaned prior to being used for data analysis.
+Researchers often want to combine data across multiple years.
+This complicates data preparation as variables are removed or added every year and sometimes the same variable may be recorded differently in two different years.

 The purpose of `nsqipr` is to streamline this process.
 This package is geared towards those surgical interns, residents, and attendings who